ALLDATA Europe Privacy Policy

 1. Storage of cookies

 In order to make the visit to our website attractive and to enable the use of certain functions, we use cookies on various pages.
 Cookies are small text files that are automatically stored on your device.
 Some of the cookies we use are deleted at the end of the browser session, i.e., after closing the browser (session cookies).
 Other cookies remain on your device and allow us to recognize your browser on your next visit (persistent cookies).
-The duration of storage can be found in the overview in the Cookie Settings of the web browser.
-For purposes of this policy, the term "Cookie Settings" refers to a specific link at the bottom of the webpage that allows users to manage their cookie preferences; whereas when the term "cookie settings" is not capitalized, it refers to the general configuration of cookies within a web browser or website reflecting the user's choices regarding cookies.
+The duration of storage can be found in the overview in the cookie settings of the web browser.
+Furthermore, we distinguish between cookies that are technically necessary for the operation of the website, those that serve analysis purposes and those that serve advertising purposes.
+When you visit our website for the first time, a GDPR-compliant notice appears ("Consent Banner") and you can select which cookies are stored.
+There you can also see which cookies are stored in detail for which processing purposes.

 You can also set your browser to inform you when cookies are stored and decide individually whether to accept them or to exclude the acceptance of cookies for certain cases or in general.
 Each browser differs in the way it manages cookie settings.
 This is described in the help menu of each browser, which explains how you can change your cookie settings.
+As far as personal data is processed through implemented cookies, which are technically necessary for the operation of our website, the processing is carried out in accordance with Art.
+6(1)(f) GDPR to protect our legitimate interests in the best possible functionality of the website as well as a customer-friendly and effective design of the page visit.

 As far as personal data is processed through implemented cookies that serve analysis purposes, the processing is carried out per Art.
 6(1)(a) GDPR based on your consent, which you give us through your interaction with our Consent Banner.
-The same applies to your selection of cookies implemented for advertising purposes.
-You may revoke your consent at any time by adjusting the Cookie Settings at the footer of the webpage.
+Your consent can be revoked at any time with effect for the future.
+You can access our Consent Banner in the footer at any time and adjust your settings.
+However, we expressly point out that the functionality of our website may be limited if cookies are not accepted.

 Your consent, once registered, will expire in one year.
 Once expired, you will see the Consent Banner again and be asked to reconsider your cookie preference to ensure continued compliance with GDPR regulations.